 Hi, I’m Sam!
-I’m an engineering student, rocketry enthusiast and all-round space nerd.
+I’m an engineer, spaceflight engineering enthusiast and all-round nerd.
 I spend most of my time working on things related (however tangentially) to the future of space exploration.
 Feel free to send an email to smross106 at gmail dot com.

-I’m the Program Director for the White Giant liquid engine program at Cambridge University Spaceflight, as well as the outreach/recruitment officer on the society committee.
-I oversee a team of 15 undergraduates from various STEM degrees working towards the development, manfacture and test of our 10kN engine.
-This will (fingers crossed!) propel the Griffin sounding rocket above the Karman line by 2023.
+I spent four years at Cambridge University Spaceflight in a number of roles – ground support systems engineering, propulsion engineering lead, head of society recruitment and eventually society Chief Engineer.
+I worked with a hugely talented team of 50 undergraduates from various STEM degrees working towards the development, manfacture and test of our 30kN engine.
+This will (fingers crossed!) propel the Griffin sounding rocket above the Karman line by 2025.

 Since 2020 I’ve been a keystone member of the Nexus Aurora citizen science community.
 I was one of the principal authors of our report on a Martian City State, opened our presentation at the 2020 Mars Convention and generally contributed to our first-place placement in the Mars’ Society’s excellent competition of the same theme.

-I’m a third year engineering undergraduate at the University of Cambridge (St Catharine’s College).
+In 2023 I graduated with a Masters degree in Aerospace and Aerothermal Engineering from the University of Cambridge.
 I’ve been lucky enough to study a wide range of technical areas – from mechanical devices to material science to jet engine design to control theory.
 The degree has also included a wide range of practical labs and design-and-build projects with varying degrees of success.

-Starting from 2021 I’ve specialised in a narrower selection of modules generally focused on aeronautical engineering but dipping into other areas of interest (nuclear engineering, sustainable design, mechanics of machines, electric drive systems).
+Starting from 2021 I’ve specialised in a narrower selection of modules generally focused on aeronautical engineering but dipping into other areas of interest (nuclear engineering, sustainable and creative design, mechanical and mechatronic engineering).

 I’ve done work experience and internships at a range of companies, of various types